GoCarrot/base_image_factory/README.md

 - systemd, cloudinit, and fluentbit logs are tailed under ancillary.{process}
 - ancillary logs are outputted to cloudwatch_logs under /teak/server/{{ server_environment }}/ancillary/{{ process_name }}:{{ service_name }}.{{ hostname }}
 - logs with the service.default tag will be outputted to /teak/server/{{ server_environment }}/service/{{ service_name }}:{{ service_name }}.{{ hostname }}
-- Downstream images made add additional configuration for fluentbit in /etc/td-agent-bit/conf.d/\*.conf.
+- Downstream images may add additional configuration for fluentbit in /etc/teak-log-collector/conf.d/\*.conf.
-- Downstream images can reconfigure log destinations by changing the TEAK_SERVICE variable for td-agent-bit.
-To do this, create a file in /etc/td-agent-bit/conf.d/\*.conf with the contents ```@SET TEAK_SERVICE={{service_name}}```

 FluentBit is enabled by default in this image.